jpmorganchase/onyx-ssi-sdk/src/services/issuer/README.md

 ##### credentialSchema

-Location of the Credential Schema
+Use to specify the location of the Credential Schema.

 ``` shell
 const additionalParams = {